 New students are eligible for admission at the beginning of FALL and SPRING terms.
 Applications are reviewed on a rolling basis.
-Admissions decisions are determined by your academic performance, standardized college exams, recommendations of appropriate school officials, and other evidence deemed indicative of the your ability to successfully complete a collegiate course of study.
-Bowie State University does not discriminate against any student on basis of age, race, creed, religion, handicap, gender, nationality, ethnic origin or any other unrelated characteristics.
+Admissions decisions are determined by your academic performance, standardized college exams, recommendations of appropriate school officials, and other evidence deemed indicative of your ability to successfully complete a collegiate course of study.
+Bowie State University does not discriminate against any individual on basis of race, color, religion, age, ancestry or national origin, sex, sexual orientation, disability, marital status or veteran status.